artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 #### 6.5.1 Grafana dashboard

-**Grafana** provides an open source solution for visualizing data over time via a customizable dashboard.
+**Grafana** provides an open-source solution for visualizing data over time via a customizable dashboard.
 It connects to several databases such as PostgreSQL, InfluxDB, MySQL, and AWS Timestream and allows the user to decide on what information to display by associating a data source and one or more database queries with a panel.
 A dashboard can be composed of several user-customized panels.
 At any point during the creation process, a dashboard’s configuration can be preserved as a JSON file and re-used as a template for other dashboards.

 {{< figure src="../assets/image30.png" caption="Figure 6.15 A panel (top) and the associated data source and database query (bottom) that informs the graph displayed by the panel." >}}